shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 // ... [snip]
 ```

 The second keypair that we need is our program keypair.
 This was generated for you when you ran `anchor build` and is saved in `target/deploy/solblog-keypair.json`.
 We need to get the programId from that keypair.
-We _could_ just copy and paste, or we can retreive the keys programmatically liek this:
+We _could_ just copy and paste, or we can retrieve the keys programmatically liek this:

 ```js
 // deploy.js